ibm-cloud-docs/citrix-netscaler-vpx/getting-started.md

 {:note: .note}
 {:important: .important}

-# Getting started with Citrix Netscaler VPX
+# Getting started With Citrix Netscaler VPX
 {: #getting-started}

-Deploying a {{site.data.keyword.vpx_full}} in your {{site.data.keyword.BluSoftlayer_notm}} solution accelerates web application delivery, boosts performance, and ensures your cloud applications and services stay optimized, available, and secure.
+Deploying a {{site.data.keyword.vpx_full}} in your IBM Cloud solution accelerates web application delivery, boosts performance, and ensures your cloud applications and services stay optimized, available, and secure.
 If you have challenging workloads, such as gaming, big data and analytics, or private clouds, the {{site.data.keyword.vpx_full}} can help you deliver your solution when, where, and how your users need it most.

 ## Before you begin
 {: #before-you-begin}
 To get started with {{site.data.keyword.vpx_full}}, you will need to know the following information:

-* Your IBM© Cloud Customer Portal login information
+* Your IBM© Cloud catalog login information
 * The deployment location for your load balancer
 * Which Netscaler type best fits your needs (for more information refer to [Explore Load Balancers](/docs/infrastructure/loadbalancer-service?topic=loadbalancer-service-explore)
 * The number of public IP addresses needed